-The Storj Network (STORJ) aims to provide secure, affordable distributed cloud storage that gives data ownership back to the user.
-The distributed architecture and end-to-end encryption on every file protects against attacks, improves reliability, increases download/upload speeds, and enhances performance when compared to centralized cloud storage options.
+The Storj Network (STORJ) aspires to provide safe, cost-effective distributed cloud storage that returns data ownership to users.
+When contrasted to centralized cloud storage choices, the distributed architecture with end-to-end encryption on every file protects against attacks, improves dependability, increases download/upload speeds, and improves performance.

 The STORJ token enables the coordination between different parties within the network to transfer value at scale, in a way that aligns with the goals of the wider network, including immutability, security, and third-party verifiability.

-Storj Labs operates Tardigrade, a developer tool that delivers durability, performance, and security that it claims to be better or on par with all other major cloud providers (S3, Google, Microsoft).
-At a fraction of the cost, it could potentially save companies millions on their cloud storage.
-Through the Tardigrade Open Source Partner Program, any open source projects that enable users to store data on Tardigrade via connectors will receive a portion of the revenue generated by those users.
+Storj Labs operates Tardigrade, a developer tool that claims to be better or on par with all other major cloud providers in terms of durability, performance, and security (S3, Google, Microsoft).
+It aims to have the potential to save businesses millions of dollars on cloud storage at a tenth of the cost.
+Any open source applications that enable users to store data on Tardigrade via connectors will receive a percentage of the money produced by those users through the Tardigrade Open Source Partner Program.

 Tardigrade users are incentivized to pay using STORJ token, instead of a credit card, by receiving a bonus on any STORJ token deposit they make.
 This allows users to lower their cloud storage bills even further.
 Any third party operating a Satellite must also accept STORJ as a means of payment for storage and bandwidth.